Greensboro Bicycle Accident Lawyer

 - Cyclists are not required to ride on the shoulder.

 - Left turns can be executed in the same manner for a bicycle rider as for a motorist using the correct lane.

 - Bicyclists are not permitted to travel against the flow of traffic.

 Free Consultation with an Experienced Greensboro Bike Accident Attorney

 Even though the city of Greensboro created a comprehensive bike safety webpage to better inform residents of bicycle laws and safety measures, accidents happen.
-In the event that you or a loved one is injured in a bike accident, the attorneys at Auger & Auger can help you receive the compensation you deserve.
+In the event that you or a loved one is injured in a bike accident, the attorneys at Auger & Auger Accident and Injury Lawyers can help you receive the compensation you deserve.
 We know the problems that can arise after a bike accident, including medical bills, lost wages due to work absences, disability, and handling insurance companies.
 After performing our own investigation, our team of dedicated lawyers will help you obtain a fair settlement while always keeping your best interests in mind.
 Since 1994 our firm has been dedicated to helping personal injury victims fight for their rights.